 - What Should You Do if You Have Poor Business Credit?

-What is Your Business Credit Score?
+What Is Your Business Credit Score?

 Business credit is precisely what it sounds like: a credit score for your business.
-While personal credit reflects an individual’s credit activity, business credit only reflects credit activity that is tied to the company itself.
+While personal credit reflects an individual’s credit activity, business credit only reflects credit activity tied to the company itself.
 This refers to partnerships and debt arrangements that are in the business’s name.
 Thus, vendors and financial institutions use business credit to assess your financial reliability.
 Strong business credit indicates that you can be trusted to repay debt and make timely payments.

 Who Are The 3 Main Business Credit Bureaus?